-Cloud computing is expected to grow by $25.4 bn between 2022 and 2026.
-Even though cloud-based technology permeates every aspect of our daily lives.
-This includes the business market, there are still questions regarding what cloud computing and cloud computing documentation entail.
-We have compiled a list of the most frequently asked questions about cloud computing.
+The market for cloud computing has expanded significantly in recent years, and is expected to grow by $25.4 bn between 2022 and 2026.
+But even though cloud-based technology permeates every aspect of our daily lives, particularly the business market, many people are still asking questions regarding what cloud computing and cloud computing documentation entail.
+In order to help clarify this topic, we have compiled a list of the most frequently asked questions about cloud computing.

 What is Cloud Computing?